MohammedNasserAhmed/Chat-with-multiple-pdfs/README.md

 User-Friendly Interface: The interface allows easy navigation between uploaded files and question submission, ensuring a seamless user experience.

-Project Setup and Usage Instructions
+**Project Setup and Usage Instructions**
-Follow these steps to get the project up and running on your local machine:
+(Follow these steps to get the project up and running on your local machine)

 1. Clone the Repository
 Open your terminal.